Remuera

 The suburb extends from Hobson Bay and the Ōrākei Basin on the Waitematā Harbour to the north and east, to the main thoroughfare of State Highway 1 in the southwest.
 It is surrounded by the suburbs of Ōrākei, Meadowbank, Saint Johns, Mount Wellington, Ellerslie, Greenlane, Epsom, Newmarket and Parnell.
-Remuera is home to many well-known New Zealanders, including the late Sir Edmund Hillary and the race car driver Bruce McLaren.
+Remuera has been home to many well-known New Zealanders, including the late Sir Edmund Hillary and the race car driver Bruce McLaren.

 History

-Remuera has had a long history of human occupation, starting back in the early 13th century when Māori came to the area.
-The area was very attractive to Maori as much of the Auckland isthmus was devoid of trees and covered only in native flax, bracken and scrub.
+The area was attractive to Tāmaki Māori as much of the Auckland isthmus was devoid of trees and covered only in native flax, bracken and scrub.
 Remuera was different, having patches of woodland which were the habitat of many birds suitable for trapping while the adjacent harbour and basins were good fishing areas.
-Remuera Road began as a walking track, connecting the eastern and northern sections of the Auckland isthmus.
+Remuera Road was firstly a walking track, connecting the eastern and northern sections of the Auckland isthmus.

 John Logan Campbell describes early 19th century Remuera in his book Poenamo:

 The suburb is named after a pā (fortification) named Remuwera, on Ōhinerau / Mount Hobson.
 Remu-wera literally translates to "burnt edge of kilt", commemorating the occasion where a chieftainess of Hauraki was allegedly captured and consumed.
 Although the most common definition in reference literature, the accuracy of this definition has been described as "highly doubtful".

 Around 1741, Te Wai-o-Hua iwi was driven away by the Ngāti Whātua and Te Taoū iwi.
 Later, these iwi merged with Te Roroa and Te Uri-o-Hau into Ngāti Whātua-o-Ōrākei, which is the main iwi on the Tāmaki isthmus.
 In May 1844 one of the largest Māori feasts ever held in New Zealand took place in Remuera.
 It was organised by the Waikato iwi and about 4000 Māori and many Pākehā (Europeans) were present.
 The festivities lasted for a week and large amounts of food and drinks were served: 11,000 baskets of potatoes, 9,000 sharks, 100 pigs, and large amounts of tea, tobacco and sugar.
 Governor Robert FitzRoy visited the festivities on 11 May 1844 when a haka was performed by 1,600 Māori, armed with guns and tomahawks.